Preferences - Portfolios

 Benchmark parameters

-- Benchmark index name*
+Benchmark index name*

 The name of the benchmark index.

-- Date
+Date

 The date from which the benchmark index is valid in a portfolio.
 This is usually the start date of your portfolio (when the portfolio starts getting in transactions).
 If you have a regular benchmark, define one date and enter the position shares.
 You can later update the benchmark by adding a new date and re-defining the index positions.
 The updated index is valid from the new date onward.
-If you have an interpolated benchmark, you need to enter at least two dates: start date and end date of the change.
+If you have an interpolated benchmark, you need to enter at least two dates: the start and end date of the change.
 For example, if you set a start date to 8.10.2022, the position shares get changed on 9.10.2022.

-- Interpolate shares between dates
+Interpolate shares between dates

 Whether a benchmark is interpolated.

-- Holiday calendar
+Holiday calendar

 For an interpolated benchmark, set the holiday calendar to use.
 Position shares change only on business days.